Scottish Dog Breeds – Hello Dogs of Scotland!

 Shop all of our art gifts for Dandie Dinmont lovers here.

-The Skye Terrier
+Skye Terrier Art Print

 From the misty Isle of Skye in Scotland’s Inner Hebrides comes this elegant, long-bodied terrier with the most magnificent ears you ever did see.
 Skye Terriers were bred to hunt foxes, badgers, and otters, pursuing them into their dens without hesitation.